'Diving in Lake Lanier probably is one of the most dangerous things I’ve done'

 “You’re looking at three or four atmospheres, and if you do a rapid ascension and you’ve been on the bottom at any point, you can actually get decompression sickness,“ Tempel said.

-Tempel said they’ve sent divers to decompression units at hospitals as a precaution after rapid ascents.
+He said that they’ve sent divers to decompression units at hospitals as a precaution after rapid ascents.

 “We’ve had divers get some difficult to treat staph infections," he added.
 "There’s a certain strain of staph that’s associated with the silt in Lake Lanier.”